lucaMoretti90/PP4RS_assignment_KG/README.md

 ## Documentation

-The R Markdown of our analysis can be found in the folder `/out/paper`
+The html file of our analysis can be found in the folder `/out/paper/assignment.html`

 ## How to Run

 1. Open a terminal and navigate to this directory (Window users should use PowerShell)
-2. Check which packages the R script will use by running `sh find_r_packages.sh`
+2. Check which packages the R script will use by running `sh find_r_packages.sh` This saves the necessary packages to REQUIREMENTS.txt
 3. Install all the necessary R packages by running `Rscript install_r_packages.R`
 4. Run `snakemake all`
+5. Packrat rule have been commented out.

 ## Install instructions